All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Visitors are limited to two at one time.
 ICU nurses or physicians may limit visits at their discretion.

-Visitor passes aren’t needed during the day.
-Nighttime visitors need to wear visitor passes from 9 p.m. to 5 a.m.
+Visitor passes aren’t needed during the day at our St. Louis hospital.
+Nighttime visitors need to wear visitor passes from 9:00 p.m. to 5:00 a.m.
 Security will issue passes at the main entrance and the entrance to the Emergency Department.
-These are the only two unlocked entrances to the hospital during these hours.
-Visitor passes should always be visible and show the visitor’s name, location they’re visiting and date.
+During nighttime hours, there are only two unlocked entrances to the hospital.
+Visitor passes should always be visible and show the visitor’s name, the location they’re visiting and the date.

 Visitors bring emotional support and enhanced recovery to our patients.
-To provide a restful and safe environment, we ask that all visitors comply with the following guidelines:
+To provide a restful and safe environment, we ask that all visitors at Mercy Hospital St. Louis comply with the following guidelines:

 We encourage you to send electronic well wishes to family and friends when you can’t visit the hospital in person.